-Those alternatives include Stereolithography (SLA), which after printing needs to be soaked in an alcohol bath and cured in a UV oven, flowed by removing support structures and sanded.
+Those alternatives include Stereolithography (SLA), which after printing needs to be soaked in an alcohol bath and cured in a UV oven, followed by removing support structures and sanded.
 Finally, there's selective laser sintering, which Marangell likens to an archaeologist's excavation process, because the model is encased in a powder block you have to brush and waterjet away.

 Along with making stronger parts, the basic function of the Rize One 3D printer and its Augmented Polymer Deposition process is to create a release layer between a model and support that can be peeled off as easily as a new debit card peels off the paper it was mailed with.
-Instead of a glue dots, the Rize prints a release layer comprised of the patented Rizium One material.
-Post-processing for a Rize customer is the time it take to separate the mold from the support, which is about 30 to 45 seconds.
+Instead of glue dots, the Rize prints a release layer comprised of the patented Rizium One material.
+Post-processing for a Rize customer is the time it takes to separate the mold from the support, which is about 30 to 45 seconds.

 |The Rize One desktop 3D printer, being beta tested now, decreases post-processing from several hours to less than a minute.